-What perception data did you use? [examples: student perceptions about school climate issues (health survey, violence, prejudice, bullying, etc.); student/parent perceptions about the effectiveness of programs or interventions; student understanding of relationship of school to career or has an academic plan]
+What perception data did you use? [examples: student perceptions about school climate issues (health survey, violence, prejudice, blying, etc.); student/parent perceptions about the effectiveness of programs or interventions; student understanding of relationship of school to career or has an academic plan]

 Data is collected at various times throughout the year to make needed adjustments and move forward.
-We looked at teacher feedback from grade level meetings, action team meetings, lighthouse meetings, Leadership meetings, and parent feedback from surveys
+We looked at teacher feedback from staff surveys, grade level/group meetings, Action Team Meetings, Lighthouse Meetings, and parent feedback from surveys